 How To Buy Bitcoin Ordinals

 You will need a wallet to store the Bitcoin Ordinals that you want to purchase.
 Examples of wallets that support it include the Ordinals Wallet, Hiro Wallet, and Xverse.
 We’ll use the Ordinals Wallet for this example.

 You need to set up your wallet on whichever platform you pick.
 Select a unique password for it, and you’ll be assigned a seed phrase that lets you recover your wallet in case you forget the password.

 Step 3: Deposit Funds Into Your Wallet.

 Send BTC tokens to the address of your wallet, which you’ll use to pay for the Ordinals.

 Step 4: Buy The Ordinals.

 Once your funds have been deposited, you can browse through the Ordinals collections and select the one you wish to purchase.
-Pay for it and it'll be added to your wallet.
+Pay for it (including NFT royalty fees if they apply) and it'll be added to your wallet.
 The process is similar regardless of what wallet provider you choose.

 Top Bitcoin Ordinal Projects